sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

       :alt: Databricks
       :width: 70%

 #.
-From Connections page, click **Add Connection** and choose type from drop-down list:
+From Connections List page, click **Add Connection** and choose a type from the drop-down list:

-   - Add Connection For All: to create a global level connection.
+   - **Add Connection For All**: to create a global level connection.
-   - Add Connection For Group: to create a group level connection.
+   - **Add Connection For Group**: to create a group level connection.

    .. figure:: ../../../_assets/connections/add-connection-page.png
       :alt: Databricks
       :width: 70%

 #.
-In Add Connection dialog box, specify all the field details e.g. SQL Server Username, Password, JDBC URL, etc.
+In the Add Connection dialog box, specify all the parameters e.g. SQL Server Username, Password, JDBC URL, etc.

+   For more details on configuration parameters read :ref:`configuration details.<MySQL Connection>`

    .. figure:: ../../../_assets/connections/sql_connection.PNG
       :alt: Databricks